-▲ Important
+Important:

-- This part is worth 10% and you need to submit on 15 January at 4pm. - Make sure the files you submit can be processed by just calling scala <<filename.scala>> on the commandline.
+- Make sure the files you submit can be processed by just calling scala <<filename.scala>> on the commandline.
 Use the template files provided and do not make any changes to arguments of functions or to any types.
 You are free to implement any auxiliary function you might need. - Do not leave any test cases running in your code because this might slow down your program!
 Comment out test cases before submission, otherwise you might hit a time-out. - Do not use any mutable data structures in your submissions!
 They are not needed.
 This means you cannot create new Arrays or ListBuffers, for example. - Do not use return in your code!
-It has a different meaning in Scala than in Java.
-It changes the meaning of your program, and you should never use it. - Do not use var!
+It has a different meaning in Scala than in Java. - Do not use var!
 This declares a mutable variable.
 Only use val! - Do not use any parallel collections!
 No .par therefore!
 Our testing and marking infrastructure is not set up for it.